chenx-dust/DeckyClash/README.md

 curl -L https://ba.sh/HMtV | bash
 ```

-The installation script will download the latest release from Github, as well as necessary third-party resources such as the latest Mihomo core, the latest yq processor, recommended Dashboards, and the Geo files required by the core.
+The installation script will download the latest release from Github, as well as necessary third-party resources such as the latest Mihomo core, recommended Dashboards, and the Geo files required by the core.

 The script includes functions to download nightly versions and update third-party resources, which can be viewed through the `-h` parameter: